 Employees who retire on or after July 1, 1997, pay premiums for their health coverage based on the plan they choose, their eligibility for Medicare, their tobacco-use status, their advance directive/living will status, and their credited years of service as reported by the Consolidated Public Retirement Board (CPRB), or for those in the Teachers Defined Contribution Plan or a non-State retirement plan, the years of service reported by the employing agency or the non-State plan.
 These premiums may be adjusted annually for medical inflation.
 Employees with 25 or more years of service are charged the same premium as those who retired before July 1, 1997.
 Those with fewer than 25 years of service pay higher premiums.
 If you are using accrued sick and/or annual leave or years of service to extend your employer-paid insurance, all, or a portion of this increased premium will be covered by your accrued leave.
+(Accrued sick and/or annual leave can only be used at the time of retirement.
+It cannot be saved for use later.)
 Disability retiree premiums are assessed on twenty-five (25) years of service.